What is magento 2 integration?

 Click on the integration, we can see the detail as we configured in the etc/integration/config.xml

-If you activate the testIntegration2, your external application can start accessing the resources we configured as in the picture above.
+If you activate Test Integration 2, your external application can start accessing the resources we configured, as in the picture above.
 The way it works is similar to what we did with the integration we created manually above.

-There is an important part of working with Magento Integration is to understand how Magento and the external application handle OAuth communications but it will be another post.
-I just hope my blog helps you clearly understand what is Integration in Magento and the 2 ways you can create it.
+There is an important part of working with Magento integration in understanding how Magento and the external application handle OAuth communications, but that will be the subject of another post.
+I hope my blog helps you clearly understand What Magento Integration is and the 2 ways you can create it.